Los Angeles Opera: Productions of non-standard repertory

 The company offers productions in the standard operatic repertory as well as new and rarely staged operas.
 In 2015, Los Angeles Opera presented a new production of The Ghosts of Versailles by John Corigliano, the first major U.S. staging of that opera in 20 years.
 In 2014, Renée Fleming starred in a production of André Previn's A Streetcar Named Desire.
+The company presented all three of the "Portrait Trilogy" operas by Philip Glass: Einstein on the Beach (2013), Akhnaten (2016, to be revived in 2025) and Satyagraha (2018).

 In 2003, it presented the world premiere of the opera Nicholas and Alexandra, with music composed by Deborah Drattell and text by Nicholas von Hoffman.
 The 2010–2011 season opened with the world première of Daniel Catán's opera Il Postino, based on the 1994 drama film Il Postino: The Postman, with Domingo as the poet Pablo Neruda, Charles Castronovo in the title role and Grant Gershon conducting.
 In 2020 it presented the world premiere of Eurydice, composed by Matthew Aucoin with a libretto by Sarah Ruhl.

 The company has also frequently turned to the cinema world for directors of its productions.
 During the 2001–2002 season, it mounted a production of Wagner's Lohengrin, directed by Austrian actor Maximilian Schell and a double bill of Bartók's Bluebeard's Castle and Puccini's Gianni Schicchi, directed by filmmaker William Friedkin.
 Garry Marshall directed his own adaptation of Jacques Offenbach's La Grande-Duchesse de Gérolstein in 2005.
 Friedkin returned to direct Richard Strauss's Ariadne auf Naxos in 2004 and, in 2008, the first two parts of Puccini's Il trittico, Il tabarro and Suor Angelica, a production that also featured Woody Allen making his operatic debut staging Gianni Schicchi.

+Notable highlights since the company's return to live performances after the Covid-19 theater closures include the West Coast premiere of Omar by Rhiannon Giddens and Michael Abels in 2022, a 2023 staging of El último sueño de Frida y Diego by Gabriela Lena Frank and Nilo Cruz, a major revival of Highway 1, USA by William Grant Still as well as the world premiere of Fire and Blue Sky by Joel Thompson in 2024, and a 2025 staging of Ainadamar by Osvaldo Golijov and David Henry Hwang.